PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 # Snap, Kubelet, and Docker
-Kubelet requires a ["container runtime"](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) to manage containers for Pods.
+Kubelet uses a ["container runtime"](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) to manage containers for Pods.
-Docker is one of the most common container runtimes and is what we chose to pair with kubelet for our build.
+Docker is one of the most common container runtimes and is what we chose to pair with kubelet in this build.
 We encountered several obstacles while trying to integrate kubelet, docker, and snap.
 This document outlines the process we went through to arrive at our current setup including the problems and their solutions at each step.